Cronos: The New Dawn: Release

 Private Division was originally set to publish Cronos: The New Dawn, though it dropped out of the deal in May 2024.
 In October 2024, the game was officially announced by Bloober Team, which will self-publish the game for PlayStation 5, Windows, and Xbox Series X/S in 2025.
 In June 2025, it was announced that Skybound Games would distribute the PlayStation 5 physical edition in North and South America.
 In Europe, the Middle East, and Australia PlayStation 5 and Windows physical editions will be distributed by Bandai Namco Europe Entertainment S.A.S.
 The game's release date was announced alongside a Nintendo Switch 2 version of the game during the July 2025 Nintendo Direct Partner Showcase presentation, with the Switch 2 version set for release alongside the other platforms.

-Cronos: The New Dawn was released for Linux, macOS, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on 5 September 2025.
+Cronos: The New Dawn was released for Linux, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on 5 September 2025.
+A downloadable content pack titled Lazarus, which follows the Warden and serves as a prequel to the main game, is set to be released in 2026.